 12. Manipulating Tables with “Views”

 As if tables weren’t good enough, you can take the data and present it in different views while applying sorting and filtering.
-(Here’s an example of how you can use Notion to recreate Evernote using views.)
+(Here’s an example of how you can use Notion to recreate Evernote using views).
+Later, this will be one of the core building blocks for your Notion Dashboards.

 Watch Video 12: Table views (2 mins)